jrcdincat/Frogger/README.md

 # Frogger
 Developed a basic clone of Frogger using object oriented and data driven design with JSON data deserialization.
-Developed as a graudate student at Florida Interactive Entertainment Academy.
+Developed as a graduate student at Florida Interactive Entertainment Academy.

-Used Command Pattern for hadling player input.
+Used Command Pattern for handling player input.

 Used Simple DirectMedia Layer 2